 - Properly destroy all old medical bills, health insurance cards, and documents containing your sensitive health care or insurance information.

-- Consider purchasing identity theft protection and using a password manager service.
+- Consider purchasing identity theft protection.

 What is medical identity theft?